sconklin/go-lcd-backpack/README.md

 - How to find display I2C bus and address:

   Use i2cdetect utility in format "i2cdetect -y X", where X vary from 0 to 5 or more, to discover address occupied by device.
 To install utility you should run "apt-get install i2c-tools" on debian-kind system.

+## Credits

+This is a fork from completely similar functionality (https://github.com/davecheney/i2c), but due to the some uncertain issues does not work for me.
+So, it was rewritten with additional code modification.

 ## License